Permits and Registrations Requirements and Permit Information

 A Pharmacy Permit is required for any facility located in South Carolina that dispenses drugs requiring a prescription or order from a practitioner licensed to prescribe drugs.
 A permit holder and a pharmacist-in-charge must be designated on every pharmacy permit application.

 A Non-Dispensing Drug Outlet Permit is required for any facility located in South Carolina that administers and/or stores legend drugs.
-Facilities requiring a Non- Dispensing Drug Outlet Permit include, but are not limited to clinics, wholesalers, manufacturers, and distributors.
-A Non-Dispensing Drug Outlet Permit requires a consultant pharmacist, unless the facility is engaged in manufacturing, wholesaling, or distributing.
+Facilities requiring a Non- Dispensing Drug Outlet Permit include, but are not limited to clinics.
+A Non-Dispensing Drug Outlet Permit requires a consultant pharmacist.

 A Federally-Qualified Health Center (FQHC) Drug Outlet Permit is required for FQHC delivery sites to store, administer and distribute patient-specific labeled medications received from a permitted FQHC pharmacy or contracted pharmacy.
 This permit requires a consultant pharmacist.